mentalsmash/gh-actions/README.md

     - A **basic validation**, which is triggered every time a new PR is opened, or whenever an existing PR is updated (by new commits, or by transitioning to "ready for review" state if opened as draft).
-The basic validation will build and test an image for a selected reference platform (`linux/amd64`),
+The basic validation is expected to build and test the project's image for a selected reference platform (e.g. `linux/amd64`).

     - A **full validation**, which is triggered every time a PR transitions to the "accepted" review state.
-The full validation will build and test images for other targeted platforms (`linux/arm64`), and it will also validate the changes by running the Debian release workflow on a reference platform (`linux/amd64`).
+The full validation is expected to build and test the project's image for other targeted platforms (e.g. `linux/arm64`).
+It is also expected validate the changes by running the Debian release workflow on a reference platform (e.g. `linux/amd64`).

-  - The workflow runs associated with a PR will be automatically pruned once the PR is closed:
+  - All workflow runs associated with a PR will be automatically pruned once the PR is closed:

     - If the PR was closed without merging, all runs will be deleted.

-    - If the PR was merged, all runs will be deleted except for the most recent "basic validation", and the most recent "full validation".
+    - If the PR was merged, all runs will be deleted except for the most recent "basic validation", and "full validation" runs.

 ## Project Bootstrap Guide